TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 Instead, you have folders with `+page.svelte` and corresponding `+page.server.ts` or whatever else layouts you have in there.
 It took a little bit of getting used to but I say it has been pretty smooth sailing since.
 What I like about SvelteKit is the lack of overly abstracted library methods that I'd have to use.
 SvelteKit tries to stay out of your way as much as it can.

 Some edge cases that you might run into are when, for example, you want to create dynamic pages that are not server-side rendered.
 For that, you need a fallback page.
 Also, some things - such as intercepting page transitions to show eg alert to save changes - can require some manual work but all in all, I like it.
+Oh yeah base urls, such as deploying to GitHub pages, was kinda PITA but I suppose I can live with that.

 At this time I as well had inspiration for a completely new layout for this blog.
 In the original version, I used a pretty standard light-theme really plain spacings and colors.